TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Ambassador.md

 <br />

-Once we have the token, we proceed to analyze the exploit to see what it is doing and can exploit everything manually.
+Once we have the `token`, we proceed to analyze the exploit to see what it is doing and can `exploit everything manually`.

 <br />